malkiemm04/cloud-dunkin-pos-pro/README.md

 ## 🔄 CI/CD Pipeline

-GitHub Actions workflows are configured in `.github/workflows/`:

-- **deploy-frontend.yml**: Automatically deploys frontend to S3 on push to main
-- **deploy-backend.yml**: Automatically deploys backend Lambda functions
+CI/CD can be configured using GitHub Actions workflows for automated deployment of both frontend and backend components.

 **Setup GitHub Secrets:**
 - `AWS_ACCESS_KEY_ID`